-Credits are based on the wholesale market rate, measured at 15 minute intervals.
-Most of our customers use their credits towards their outstanding bill or future energy use, depending on their plan.
-If you happen to accumulate more credits than you’re using for electricity, we’ll send you a check.
+Most of our customers use their credits towards their outstanding statement or future energy use depending on their plan.
+If you happen to get more credits than you’re using for electricity, we’ll send you a check.
 Just ask!

 Do credits expire?

 No, your credits never expire.
 If you switch away, we’ll pay out your credit amount.